kimwalisch/primesieve/doc/ALGORITHMS.md

 # Implementation

-primesieve is written entirely in C++ and does not depend on external libraries.
-It's speed is mainly due to the segmentation of the sieve of Eratosthenes which prevents cache misses when crossing off multiples in the sieve array and the use of a bit array instead of a boolean sieve array. primesieve reuses and improves ideas from other great sieve of Eratosthenes implementations, namely Achim Flammenkamp's [prime_sieve.c](https://wwwhomes.uni-bielefeld.de/achim/prime_sieve.html), Tomás Oliveira e Silva's [A1 implementation](http://sweet.ua.pt/tos/software/prime_sieve.html#s)
+primesieve is written in C++ and does not depend on external libraries.
+Some of its algorithms (such as e.g. pre-sieving) have been vectorized using SIMD instructions and we also use inline assembly in some places, e.g. for querying CPUID on x86 CPUs.
+The speed of primesieve is primarily due to the segmentation of the sieve of Eratosthenes which prevents cache misses when crossing off multiples in the sieve array and the use of a bit array instead of a boolean sieve array. primesieve reuses and improves ideas from other great sieve of Eratosthenes implementations, namely Achim Flammenkamp's [prime_sieve.c](https://wwwhomes.uni-bielefeld.de/achim/prime_sieve.html), Tomás Oliveira e Silva's [A1 implementation](http://sweet.ua.pt/tos/software/prime_sieve.html#s)